 7. Follow the 2/2/2 or 3/3/3 RV Towing Rule

 These rules guide RVers on travel days.
-Basically, both guidelines suggest not to drive more than 200/300 miles in one day to prevent fatigue.
+Basically, both guidelines suggest not driving more than 200-300 miles in one day to prevent fatigue.
 Driving days take longer than driving a car when towing a big rig at a slower speed.
 By limiting your mileage, you avoid a long drive day.

 You should also stop every two or three hours to prevent fatigue for the driver and passengers.
-Your kids and pets may need to get out and stretch and go to the bathroom.
+You, your kids, and your pets may need to get out and stretch and go to the bathroom.
 Stop frequently and plan those stops along your route to make sure you stop at big rig-friendly locations.